devanshbatham/devanshbatham.github.io/drafts/draft.md

 # `Blockchain`
-We keep hearing about blockchains all the time, and whenever we search for it on the internet we are blown away with **buzz** words like decentralized, distributed, time-stamped, etc. but do we really understand them?
+We keep hearing about blockchains all the time, and whenever we search about them on the internet we are blown away with **buzz** words like decentralized, distributed, time-stamped, etc. but do we really understand them?
 Let's do a quick exercise, I want you to search **What is Blockchain?** on Google, then after a minute or two, try to explain the definition that you learned from the Google search results to yourself.

 If you were able to successfully complete this exercise, congratulations 🎉.
 But If you still don't understand, that's totally fine as well, by the end of this article you will have a pretty decent idea of what a blockchain is.

-## `Explain like I'm five`
+# `Explain like I'm five`

 A blockchain is like a digital ledger used to hold transactions, transactions that transfer instruments of value (that represent real money).
 Anyone can add a new transaction to a blockchain, however, the previous transactions cannot be tampered with without everyone noticing.